Chatuchak district: Locations

-On Vibhavadhi Road opposite Kasetsart University is the Museum of Contemporary Art (MOCA).
-Thawan Duchanee (ถวัลย์ ดัชนี, also written Tawan Datchanee), one of the artists highlighted, is considered one of the most famous modern day artists of Thailand.
+On Vibhavadi Road, opposite Kasetsart University, is the Museum of Contemporary Art (MOCA).
+One of the main artists featured is Thawan Duchanee (ถวัลย์ ดัชนี, also spelled Tawan Datchanee), a late artist who is still regarded as one of Thailand's most renowned modern artists.

-Central Plaza Lat Phrao is the biggest shopping center in the district, consisting of Central Department Store, Bangkok Convention Centre (first convention hall in Thailand), cinemas, and many retail shops.
-Other shopping centers in Chatuchak District include Major Cineplex Ratchayothin featuring a 14-screen multiplex cinema and Union Mall, an eight-storey shopping mall for youngsters.
-Mixt Chatuchak and JJ Mall are two shopping malls located in the area of Chatuchak Weekend Market.
-Opposite JJ Mall is Bangsue Junction, a shopping mall that is a center for home decorations and antiques.
+Central Ladprao is the largest shopping center in the district; it contains Central Department Store, Bangkok Convention Centre, the first convention hall in Thailand, cinemas, and many retail shops.
+Other shopping centers in Chatuchak District include Major Cineplex Ratchayothin, featuring a 14-screen multiplex cinema; and Union Mall, an eight-storey shopping mall popular with young shoppers.
+Mixt Chatuchak and JJ Mall are two shopping malls located near Chatuchak Weekend Market; opposite JJ Mall is Bangsue Junction (affectionately known as Tuek Daeng; "the red building"), a shopping mall known for home decorations and antiques.

-Bangkok Mass Transit System (BTSC), the operator of the BTS Skytrain has its headquarters at the district on Phahonyothin Road opposite Chatuchak Park.
+The Bangkok Mass Transit System (BTSC), the operator of the BTS Skytrain, has its headquarters in the district on Phahonyothin Road, opposite Chatuchak Park.

-Channel 7 and Thai Rath with Matichon, three of Thailand's leading mass media, have their headquarters in this district.
+Channel 7, Thai Rath, and Matichon, three of Thailand's leading mass media organizations, also have their headquarters in this district.

-Wat Samian Nari and Wat Thewasunthorn are the only two Thai temples in the district.
+Wat Samian Nari and Wat Thewasunthorn are the only two Buddhist temples located in Chatuchak.

-RS, Thailand's leading entertainment company is also headquartered in Chatuchak.
+RS, one of Thailand's leading entertainment companies, is also headquartered in the district.

-The renowned amusement park Dan Neramit (Magic Land) was here on Phahonyothin Road near Central Plaza Lat Phrao between 1976 and 2010, now it has become a go-kart racing track.
+The renowned amusement park Dan Neramit, also known as Magic Land, was located on Phahonyothin Road near Central Ladprao from 1976 to 2010; it has since been turned into a go-kart racing track.

 Education

 Kasetsart University is one of the top universities in Thailand.
 Originally focused on agricultural sciences, it now includes many fields including business and engineering.
 The university is on a large block bounded by Vibhavadi Rangsit Road, Ngamwongwan Road and Phahonyothin Road.

 Sripatum University is a private university adjacent to 11th Royal Infantry Regiment.

 Saint John's University and Saint John's International School are also in Chatuchak District.

-Chandrakasem Rajabhat University is a branch of Rajabhat University located on Ratchadaphisek Road near Criminal Court of Thailand.
+Chandrakasem Rajabhat University is one of Thailand’s Rajabhat Universities, located on Ratchadaphisek Road near the Criminal Court of Thailand.